Q: Are sports drinks okay to keep up with hydration? I just had ileostomy surgery and am confused by what's best to

 In my opinion, sports drinks aren't much better for us than soda and should be avoided by just about everyone who isn’t a professional athlete, triathlete, or marathoner.
-One of the most popular brands is Gatorade, a beverage created in the 1960s for the University of Florida Gators football team.
-I'm a University of Florida alum and lifetime Gator fan, but I have to discourage you (and especially your children) from regularly consuming Gatorade or similar drinks.
+One of the more popular brands is Gatorade, a beverage created in the 1960s for the University of Florida Gators football team.
+I'm a UF alum and lifetime Gator fan, but I have to discourage you (and especially your children) from regularly consuming Gatorade or similar drinks.
 "Children definitely don’t need sports drinks," says Dr. Claire McCarthy, an assistant professor of pediatrics at Harvard Medical School.

 Just take a look at the ingredients in lemon-lime Gatorade (my favorite flavor before I knew better): Water, sugar, dextrose, citric acid, salt, sodium citrate, monopotassium phosphate, gum arabic, glycerol ester of rosin, natural flavor, and yellow 5.

 Gum Arabic is quite the versatile additive — it’s used as a stabilizer in candies, watercolor paint, shoe polish, cosmetics, Gatorade, and more.

 Glycerol ester of rosin is added as an emulsifier.
 Maybe it’s safe, maybe it’s not.
 The European Food Safety Authority is leaning towards the latter.

 Yellow 5, or Tartrazine is a synthetic lemon yellow azo dye primarily used as a food coloring.
 It is legal in the U.S. but banned in other countries because of its possible link to cancer and hyperactivity in children.